pgh911/DIS-project-group-47/README.md

 ## Regex
 There is regex on the /register page, on line 24, 28 and 34

+On the /postings page, there is regex validating that dates are in the format YYYY-MM-DD.

+Email and password regex is found in models/user.py.

+Date regex is found in models/posting.py.

 ## Compilation and Running Instructions
 Instructions to run: